xdevplatform/xdk/xdk/typescript/docs/classes/ComplianceClient.md

 • **new ComplianceClient**(`client`): [`ComplianceClient`](ComplianceClient.md)

-Creates a new Compliance client instance
+Creates a new compliance client instance

 #### Parameters